synpixel/mirror/README.md

-    -- Only allow this specific player to see this entity and its components -- You can allow every player to see this entity with `world:add(x, mirror.Networked)` -- Setting mirror.Networked will provide every player with fresh data, do it sparingly world:set(x, mirror.Networked, { player })
+    -- Only allow this specific player to see this entity and its components -- You can allow every player to see this entity with `world:add(x, mirror.Networked)` world:set(x, mirror.Networked, { player })

     -- Provide new players with the entire buffer